Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 Additionally, advances in recruitment and retainment technology will also enable healthcare organizations to stay competitive in the changing market.
 Better experience through the digital recruitment processes will help institutions overcome the shortage of qualified talent.
 Meanwhile, increased visibility into compensation, mentoring, and advancement, will raise retention rates.

 Across the board, David has identified strategic digital transformation as the driver of competitive advancement.
-Through continued tech monitoring and alignment with the board, David plans to bring the digital transformation initiatives to fruition.
+Through continued tech monitoring, security audit, and alignment with the board, David plans to bring the digital transformation initiatives to fruition.

 *Since publication, David has accepted a new role as the VP, Principal Analyst at Constellation Research.